Hey You, I Love Your Soul: Music video

 A music video was made for the song "More Faithful".
 It features the band playing in a room with lights all around, with various shots of the sky cut in to show the theme of the song.
 An example is the line, "You have been more faithful than the morning sun."
 This is the only video that shows John playing piano, and the last video before his wife Korey joined on keyboards.

-Chart performance

-The album peaked at No. 25 on the Billboard Christian Albums chart.